-During the investigatory period, the University will take interim measures to assure that the alleged conduct does not continue and that the Complainant is safe from further improper conduct or retaliation.
+During the investigatory period, the University will take steps to assure that the alleged misconduct does not continue and that the Complainant is safe from further improper conduct or retaliation.

-The Associate Dean of Students and/or Student Affairs Hearing Officer or other assigned by the Title IX coordinator will serve as investigator(s) for complaints.
+The Title IX Coordinator, the Associate Dean of Students or designee assigned by the Title IX coordinator will serve as investigator(s) for complaints.
 The investigator(s) will meet with the Complainant to gather information about the allegation.
-Should the Complainant choose, a friend may be present at any investigative meeting.
-The friend may not ask questions or speak on behalf of the Complainant.

-Before proceeding further, the Title IX Coordinator, with the advice and input of the investigator(s), will determine whether the conduct or language complained of would, if true, constitute a violation of this policy.
-If the conclusion is that the conduct or language complained of, even if true, would not constitute a violation of this policy, there will be no further investigation.
+Before proceeding further, the Title IX Coordinator, with the advice and input of the investigator(s), will determine whether the conduct or language referenced in the complaint would, if true, constitute a violation of this policy.
+If the conclusion is that the conduct or language referenced in the complaint, even if true, would not constitute a violation of this policy, there will be no further investigation.
 The University will take any steps needed to remedy inappropriate conduct that does not constitute a violation of this policy.